aclapes/MCV-M6-ActionClassificationTask/README.md

         --device DEVICE       Device to use for training (cuda or cpu)
     ```

-If not specified, default values are taken.
-Check the implementation for that.
+If not specified, default values should allow you to run the script without issues.

+Check the implementation to understand the different parts of the code.